michal-h21/make4ht/README.md

 # Introduction

 `make4ht` is a build system for \TeX4ht, \TeX\ to XML converter.
-It provides a command line tool that drive the conversion process.
-It also provides a library which can be used to create customized conversion tools.
-An example of such conversion tool is [tex4ebook](https://github.com/michal-h21/tex4ebook), tool for conversion from \TeX\ to ePub and other e-book formats.
+It provides a command line tool that drives the conversion process.
+It also provides a library that can be used to create customized conversion tools.
+An example of such tool is [tex4ebook](https://github.com/michal-h21/tex4ebook), a tool for conversion from \TeX\ to ePub and other e-book formats.

 The basic conversion from \LaTeX\ to `HTML` using `make4ht` can be executed using the following command:

-    make4ht filename.tex
+    $ make4ht filename.tex

 It will produce a file named `filename.html` if the compilation goes without fatal errors.